Web Platform Design Principles

 New APIs are now being developed in the web platform for interacting with devices.
 For example, authors wish to be able to use the web to connect with their microphones and cameras, generic sensors (such as gyroscope and accelerometer), Bluetooth and USB-connected peripherals, automobiles, etc.

 9.1.
-Don’t expose unnecessary information about devices
+Don’t expose unnecessary information about capabilities

 Exposing the presence of a device, additional information about a device, or device identifiers, each increase the risk of harming the user’s privacy.